tcharding/self_learning/UNIX/unp/ex-ch10/answers.md

    association is created implicitly when a message is first sent ancillary data must be sent at this time to effect socket options, only one-to-many sockets can piggyback this data so it arrives in time to create the association.
+7. An SCTP server does not track the state of each association because a cookie is passed with each message.
+This has the danger that an attacker could misuse eavesdropped cookies however cryptographic signatures are used to combat this.
+8. Weather or not this is a good design decision depends on the expected behavior of clients.
+If a client is expected to only need to send one message then this may be a good design, if however, multiple messages are likely then this design will be inefficient since the four-way-handshake will need to be carried out for each message.